 - After you’ve enabled this feature, click the settings icon to the right of the toggle

-- Ensure that “Shop for Cheapest Rate” is set to yes and hit Apply.
+- Ensure that “Shop for Cheapest Rate” is ticked.

 Note: The Display Order setting pictured above is only enabled for legacy customers.
 If you have this feature, it works best with “Display Rates under Generic Carrier” enabled.